Many or all companies we feature compensate us. Compensation and editorial

 • No response from the company to our inquiries about the product

-• Minimum credit score requirement of 680
+• High minimum credit score requirement (680)

 Home equity can be a powerful financial resource.
 As you make mortgage payments and your home’s value grows, you may be able to borrow against that equity when you need funds.
 Lenders such as Rocket Mortgage offer home equity loans (HELs) that let you turn some of your equity into cash, often through a straightforward application process.